SophieDufrane/project2-rockPaperScissors/README.md

 The **Rock Paper Scissors Lizard Spock game** is a fun extension of the classic **Rock Paper Scissors** game, introducing two additionnal options with Lizard and Spock.

-The project is designed to be an interactive and fun browser-based game, where the player competes against Capitain Kirk, the computer opponent.
+The project is designed to be a fun and interactive browser-based game, where the player competes against Capitain Kirk, the computer opponent.

-The game is designed to offer entertainment and fresh challenge for fans of the original game as well as enthusiasts of "The Big Bang Theory" where this version became popular.
+The game is designed to offer entertainment for fans of the original game as well as for the enthusiasts of *The Big Bang Theory* where it became popular.

-Just to mention that this version was initially invented by Sam Kass before being mentioned on the TV show.
+Just to mention that this version of the game was initially invented by *Sam Kass* before being mentioned on the TV show.

-The game serves at showcase of Javascript's ability to create dynamic, real-time games and responsive user interfaces.
+The game also showcases Javascript's ability to create dynamic, real-time games and responsive user interfaces.

 ![Responsive Mockup](assets/media/rock_paper_scissors_mockup.png)